matthias-mayr/skiros2_pyrobosim_lib/README.md

 ###  SkiROS2 pyrobosim Library

 A warm welcome to the SkiROS2 setup for the [problems of the deliberation group ROSCon24 workshop](https://github.com/ros-wg-delib/roscon24-workshop).
 This repository contains skills and knowledge representation for the started problem.
-Among the skills are wrapper skills for `pyrobosim` actions as well as sceletons to solve the problems and their solutions.
+Among the skills are wrapper skills for `pyrobosim` actions as well as skeletons to solve the problems and their solutions.

 **SkiROS2** is a platform to create complex robot behaviors by composing _skills_ - modular software blocks - into [behavior trees](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control)).